Free Airdrop Season 7 is LIVE! Answer fun questions or do simple tasks to earn rewards from the $30K BitDegree prize pool. Participate Now ! 🔥

 This MEXC exchange review would not be comprehensive without a detailed look into its potential shortcomings and drawbacks.
 Let's delve into the disadvantages I've encountered on this platform.

-Limited Fiat Withdrawals
+Limited Fiat Deposits & Withdrawals

-Perhaps the main con I want to mention in this MEXC review is that the exchange does have some limitations when it comes to fiat withdrawals.
-While it is possible to buy crypto with fiat bank transfers and credit cards (including USD), there is little that can be done to transfer assets the other way around.
+Perhaps the main con I want to mention in this MEXC review is that the exchange does have some limitations when it comes to fiat currencies.
+While it is possible to buy crypto with fiat bank transfers and credit cards (20 different fiat currencies, including USD), deposits and withdrawals are way more limited than that.

 It means that, if you want to take your money out of crypto, then you might need to transfer it to another exchange that can do this for you, such as Binance or Coinbase.
 Theoretically, MEXC does have the capability to do this via its P2P portal, but its availability is rather low.